Andyll96/A1/README.txt

 CPS511 Assignment 1 Skeleton Code
+Using Geometric Transformations to Construct and Manipulate Multi-Part Models

+Construct and interactively manipulate a complex multi-part model.

 main.c: Contains the main() function, setups OpenGL and draws, does keyboard/mouse handling etc. This is where you should add your submarine/dirigible drawing & animation code.